 What happens when you mix two of the best herding dogs in the world?
 You get the Border Aussie – the ultimate mixed breed for herding.
-Lazy owners be wary, this is one of the hardest dog breed you’ll ever meet.
+Lazy owners be wary, this will be one of the hardest working dog breed you’ll ever meet.

-Unless you have a very active style or live on a farm with livestock, the Border Aussie is not recommended.
-They require a huge amount of daily exercise, which may not be easy for the average owner.
+Unless you live an active lifestyle or run a farm with animals, the Border Aussie is not the best choice for most people.
+They need a huge amount of daily exercise, which may not be easy for the average owner.
 And don’t even think about sticking them in an apartment!

 Big and fluffy, the Bernedoodle is one of the most loving companion dogs with a goofy personality.
 Not only are they intelligent and clever, but also calm.
 As a result, they’ve become popular mutt dogs among families all over the world.

 The best part of these dogs is their ability to befriend anyone.
 They’ll be cautious around new strangers, but in no time, they’ll be playing with any friendly human.
 Bernedoodles are perfect for both children and elders, as they have a gentle side to them.

 As for dog training, the Bernedoodle is easy to deal with, even for new and inexperienced owners.
 The Poodle side is probably where they get their smarts.
 However, the Bernese Mountain Dog side makes them very eager to please and learn.